elvis-p1/rotatingArray2D/README.md

 # rotatingArray2D
-Rotation of a 3x3 2D array
-Inspired by a video recommended on Youtube to see if I could find a solution myself
+Rotation of a 3x3 2D array, inspired by a video recommended on Youtube to see if I could find a solution myself